Close

 An effective secret is not necessarily fully hidden.

 Open Secret exhibits the research-driven work of artist Hương Ngô and architect Nina Valerie Kolowratnik.
 Following in a rich legacy of artists exploring secrecy and surveillance, Ngô and Kolowratnik investigate secrecy as a tool to advocate for more equitable distributions of power.
-Their work reveals strategies of concealment deployed by governments to maintain control while presenting how similar clandestine strategies can be harnessed to reclaim one’s individual agency.
+Their work reveals strategies of concealment deployed by governments to maintain control while presenting how similar clandestine strategies can be harnessed to reclaim one’s agency.

 With support from the OSUN Center for Human Rights & the Arts at Bard.